OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ```

-Here we chech if our custom tag is defined or not, since you can only define the tag once and re-registering would cause an error.
-So if you are using Hot module reloading we effectively prevent re-registrations but then you have to refresh the browser.
+Here we check if our custom tag is defined or not, since you can only define the tag once and re-registering would cause an error.
+So if you are using Hot module reloading we effectively prevent re-registration but then you have to refresh the browser.
 So no hot module reloading for web component sorry.

-At the bottom of the code we have a dummy function
+At the bottom of the code, we have a dummy function